 {291}

-brought against his brethren, of being revolutionists, who say, &#8220;get out of that place that I may get into it&#8221; (p.
-160); and in this sentence (p.
-154), &#8220;I consider it an important thing that the exercise of their gifts should be regulated by that of the leading minister.&#8221; I find it much better that it should be regulated by the word of God; a leading minister may, no doubt, help as to this in the church, as he may help in everything else.
+brought against his brethren, of being revolutionists, who say, "get out of that place that I may get into it" (page 160); and in this sentence (page 154), "I consider it an important thing that the exercise of their gifts should be regulated by that of the leading minister".
+I find it much better that it should be regulated by the word of God; a leading minister may, no doubt, help as to this in the church, as he may help in everything else.

-I should remark here, in passing, that the same word is used in speaking of Judas and Silas (@Acts 15), as is translated, &#8220;them that have the rule over you,&#8221; @Hebrews 13: 17.
+I should remark here, in passing, that the same word is used in speaking of Judas and Silas (@Acts 15), as is translated, "them that have the rule over you", @Hebrews 13: 17.
 In the passage in @Acts 15, no one dreams of giving to that word the same meaning as is attempted to be drawn from @Hebrews 13.
-Again we have a little use made of the smattering of Greek: that which has been translated &#8220;recognize&#8221; (@1 Thessalonians 5: 12), is not recognise (that is, formally) at all, but *know.* It means only to acknowledge by affection and respect, but in nowise by a public act&#8212; &#8220;a regular vote of the church.&#8221;
+Again we have a little use made of the smattering of Greek: that which has been translated "recognise" (@1 Thessalonians 5: 12), is not recognise (that is, formally) at all, but *know*.
+It means only to acknowledge by affection and respect, but in nowise by a public act -- "a regular vote of the church".

-I leave to Mr. Rochat and the dissenters the task of answering what is said in pages 101 and 102. &#8220;We are, it is true, in the midst of a corrupted kingdom, where it is impossible to recover the primitive position of believers.&#8221; I think it is impossible to find it if we seek the outward form, as dissenters have done, but not at all impossible if we seek the foundation, if we withdraw ourselves from every evil thing; for God is faithful, and does not weary in His love towards those who seek Him.
+I leave to Mr. Rochat and the dissenters the task of answering what is said in pages 101 and 102.
+"We are, it is true, in the midst of a corrupted kingdom, where it is impossible to recover the primitive position of believers".
+I think it is impossible to find it if we seek the outward form, as dissenters have done, but not at all impossible if we seek the foundation, if we withdraw ourselves from every evil thing; for God is faithful, and does not weary in His love towards those who seek Him.

-As to the apostasy of the dispensation, I have already touched upon it in speaking of the dispensation; but I have treated it at length in the *Remarks on the State of the Church.* Only when Mr. Olivier says that the apostles pointed out the evils which were creeping into the churches, he makes a mistake; it is in the so-called General Epistles, and in the Epistles to Timothy: epistles that are not addressed to churches, that the Spirit of God speaks of these evils.
-These epistles speak neither of churches nor of the kingdom&#8212;an all-important point, as I have already observed.
+As to the apostasy of the dispensation, I have already touched upon it in speaking of the dispensation; but I have treated it at length in the *Remarks on the State of the Church*.
+Only when Mr. Olivier says that the apostles pointed out the evils which were creeping into the churches, he makes a mistake; it is in the so-called General Epistles, and in the Epistles to Timothy: epistles that are not addressed to churches, that the Spirit of God speaks of these evils.
+These epistles speak neither of churches nor of the kingdom -- an all-important point, as I have already observed.
 The apostles do not speak of churches as becoming corrupt, but of a mystery of iniquity which was already at work, and which was not in such or such a church.
 Mr. Olivier is entirely wrong on this point.
 Let us remember that Mr. Olivier applies the word apostasy to the doctrines and to the conditions of the national churches and of the Roman church, which, however, are not churches; and we

 {292}

 shall then understand what is the force of the denial of apostasy in the dispensation.
-(Compare pp. 65, 67.)
+(Compare pages 65, 67.)